upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 }
 ```

-You can safely mix `db` struct tags with other struct tags, such as those used
-to map JSON:
+You can mix different `db` struct tags, including those used to map JSON:

 ```go
 type Person struct {